 **Android SDK** is a development kit targeted at developing apps for mobile devices running Android.
 With the Android SDK, one can develop, debug, and test apps via an inbuilt emulator.
 The emulator can emulate the expected behavior of the Android OS on many platforms including Linux, Windows, and Mac.

-Here, we will instruct on how you could install the latest version of ***Android SDK ***under Ubuntu 12.04/11.10 or Linux Mint via our PPA.
+Here, we will instruct you on how you could install the latest version of ***Android SDK ***under Ubuntu 12.04/11.10 or Linux Mint via our PPA.
 You can still install it manually if you like; check this page for more details.

-Unlike most other SDKs, the Android SDK comes in parts and don’t function without one another.
+Unlike most other SDKs, the Android SDK comes in parts and doesn’t function without one another.
 The list of repositories for installation packages on Ubuntu and Linux Mint doesn’t already contain the Android SDK.
 This is why we would need to add a PPA i.e. Personal Package Archive.
 This essentially lets us include an additional repository that will let us install the Android SDK via the terminal.

 Since it’s the terminal, you’d be guaranteed to have the most recent version of the SDK.